damarquezg/avg/mono_vo/README.md

 2) Examine the data:
     2.1) what kind of data are in the dataset?
-    2.2) display the data
-    2.3) what can you conclude?
+    2.2) what can you conclude?

-3) Examine the code:
+3) Examine and run the code:
-    3.1) From code, write a detailed pseudo-code (algorithm), 3.4) what can you conclude?
+    3.1) From code, write a detailed pseudo-code (algorithm), 3.2) what can you conclude?

-4) Run the program

-5) Where is the camera position information?
+4) Where is the camera position information?
-    5.1) what can you conclude?
+    4.1) what can you conclude?

-6) Write a simple function to:
+5) Write a simple function to:
-    6.1) take information about the camera position 6.2) write the camera position "trajectory" in a txt file
+    5.1) take information about the camera position 5.2) write the camera position "trajectory" in a txt file

-7) Using the camera position file (6.2), plot the data (you can use matlab or python) 7.1) what can you conclude?
+6) Using the camera position file (6.2), plot the data (you can use matlab or python) 6.1) what can you conclude?
 ```